AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mysql-via-ssh-tunnel.md

 ## Entering the connection and user info into [!DNL MBI] {#finish}

-To wrap things up, we need to enter the connection and user info into MBI.
+To wrap things up, we need to enter the connection and user info into [!DNL MBI].L MBI].
 Did you leave the MySQL credentials page open?
 If not, go to **Data > Connections** and click **Add New Data Source**, then the MySQL icon. do not forget to set the _Encrypted_ toggle to `Yes`.

 Enter the following info into this page, starting with the Database Connection section: